belozierov/SwiftCoroutine/README.md

 Another problem of asynchronous programming is **error handling**, because Swift's natural error handling mechanism cannot be used.

-Here is an expressly ugly example to show these promlems.
+Here is an expressly ugly example to show these problems.

 ```swift
 fetchImageURL(with: id) { (result: Result<URL, Error>) in